Ward, Detmers propel Angels to 4-1 win, sweep of Guardians – KION546

 AP Sports Writer

-Reid Detmers (1-1) pitched five innings of two-hit ball to earn his second career major-league victory.
+Detmers (1-1) pitched five innings of two-hit ball to earn his second career major-league victory for the Angels, while Ward and Marsh hit RBI singles in the third inning of Los Angeles’ 12th win in 16 games.

-The Angels won the final five games of their homestand.
-Ward and Marsh hit RBI singles in the third inning of Los Angeles’ 12th win in 16 games, putting the Halos six games over .500 for the first time since late June 2018.
-Los Angeles hasn’t had a winning season since 2015.
+The Halos are six games over .500 for the first time since late June 2018.
+That’s no small achievement for a franchise that has wasted incredible years from Mike Trout and Shohei Ohtani during its seven-year playoff drought.

+“We’ve just got to keep this train rolling,” said Marsh, who’s fourth in the AL with a team-leading 15 RBIs.
+“It was a great (series) for everyone in this locker room, and we’ve just got to keep this going.”

 Detmers put together another strong start befitting one of the top left-handed prospects in baseball, walking one and striking out four.